Thekillergreece/FoodPackByTKG/README.md

 - Special thanks to Waltz, STBlade, DigitalZombie, Emma and whoever I shamefully forgot for helping me out reviving this project in TLD modding discord.
 - Special thanks to WulfMarius who first created the Food Pack.
 - Special thanks to ds5678 who took the project from WulfMarius and expanded it by adding 13 more food items as well as adding more spawn spots.
+- Special thanks to Himbraut, Fuar, Valerie and snowland for various localizations.
-- Special thanks to Jods for the food mesh, inventory icons, etc.
+- Special thanks to Jods for the food mesh, inventory icons, Spanish localization, etc.
 - Huge thanks to Kai for the re-texturing, inventory icons, etc.